m-petersen/vinpetersen.github.io/_posts/2018-11-23-a-guided-tour-through-a-convolutional-neural-network-part-1.md

 The thresholded feature maps are handed over to a max pooling layer (*Fig. 7*).
 Here, a simpler type of matrix calculation happens, though similar to convolution.
 A filter is placed on feature map subsets, again in sliding-window fashion, and extracts the highest value of the subsets, keeping them in a condensed output feature map.
 The purpose is dropping superfluous data: values not signifying any contour detection are crossed-out, whereas the spatial information is roughly kept.
 This results in lower computation costs.

 This concludes part 1 of the series and thereby the first part of the forward pass.
 In the second part we will carry on with the fully-connected layers.
 If you liked that post consider sharing.
 I would be grateful.
+If you have question or feedback don't hesitate to contact me on Twitter [@vinpetersen](https://twitter.com/vinpetersen).

 ### Inspiration and references